-The continual outbreak of the novel coronavirus (COVID-19) in the Mainland China and other countries has caused a sudden increase in the demand for personal protective supplies, that their prices skyrocket.
+The continual outbreak of the COVID-19 in the Mainland China and other countries has caused a sudden increase in the demand for personal protective supplies, that their prices skyrocket.
 People are getting more panicked and overwhelmed.
 World Vision Hong Kong understands the adversity that the grassroots suffer.
-Therefore we have procured batches of personal protective items since January, we have already distributed over 155,000 pieces of surgical masks and more than 12,000 bottles of portable hand sanitisers.
+Therefore we have procured batches of personal protective items since January, we have already distributed nearly 186,000 pieces of surgical masks and more than 12,000 bottles of portable hand sanitisers.

-We have collaborated with seven local charities to deliver to the needy children and families since mid-February.
+We have collaborated with seven local charities to deliver the protective items to the needy children and families since mid-February.
 They are children and families living in subdivided units or squatters, receiving assistance from food banks, receiving Comprehensive Social Security Assistance, street cleaners and the homeless.

 There was a family of four living in a subdivided unit in Tai Kok Tsui.
 Lacking of masks for protection, the mother Kiu (assumed name) and her two little girls were home-bound to avoid consuming more masks.
 Rather, she reserved most of the masks for her husband so that he could go out for work every day.